Who eats what?

 Here is what you should know about these consumers:

 The first type is the ‘meat-free Monday’ person who wants to try new flavours.
 What’s more, this consumer is still in the awareness and discovery phase.
-Consumers who are new to eating less meat tend to choose meat replacement products first; food that resembles ‘real’ meat, such as a Piri Piri Burger.
+Consumers who are new to eating less meat tend to choose meat replacement products first; food that resembles ‘real’ meat or ‘real’ fish, such as a vegan Hamburger or Vegan Coated Fishless Filet.

 The second consumer type has been involved in the switch-over to plant-based for a while and often (or always) chooses vegetarian options.
-The longer this consumer has been used to eating vegetarian products, the more likely he or she is to opt for products with lentils, vegetables, beans and nuts, such as a Vegan Lentil Burger or Mexican Bean Burger.
+The longer this consumer has been used to eating vegetarian products, the more likely he or she is to opt for products with lentils, vegetables, beans and nuts, such as a Vegan Lentil Burger or Vegan Vegetable Burger.

 The difference between meat replacement products and the unique plant-based products by Schouten

 Schouten markets two product groups: Schouten Classics and Schouten Variations.
 Schouten Classics are plant-based protein products with the appearance, texture, bite and flavour of meat or fish products.
-Such as our Bacon, Vegan Beef Mince and Nuggets.
+Such as our vegan Bacon, Vegan Beef Mince and Nuggets.
 Schouten Variations are plant-based protein products with a unique identity.
-Such as our Kale Quinoa Burger or the Vegan Falafel.
+Such as our vegan Vegetable Burger or the vegan Falafel.
 These products are made from legumes, vegetables, nuts or seeds.

 What is your target group looking for?